 For other related information on the ANMAC Migration Skills Assessment, please found at these links below:

 Are there any Language Competency Requirements?

 In Australia English is the language of communication in health care settings therefore it is essential that nurses have a level of proficiency in English which enables them to communicate competently and safely with clients and colleagues.

-As of 1 July 2009, in accordance with ANMC Policy the requirement is that ALL internationally-qualified nurses and midwives applying to the ANMC under the general skilled migration scheme will be required to provide proof of English language proficiency.
+A per ANMAC Policy the requirement is that ALL internationally-qualified nurses and midwives applying to the ANMAC under the general skilled migration scheme will be required to provide proof of English language proficiency.
 Please note that nurses and midwives who hold current registration with an Australian Nursing and Midwifery Regulatory Authority are not required to sumbit English language test results.

 New Zealand registered nurses and midwives are exempt from providing proof of English proficiency under the Trans Tasman Mutual Recognition Act 1997.

-What English Language Tests are accepted by ANMC:
+What English Language Tests are accepted by ANMAC: